immich-app/immich/docs/docs/administration/postgres-standalone.md

 ## Prerequisites

-You must install pgvecto.rs into your instance of Postgres using their [instructions](https://docs.pgvecto.rs/getting-started/installation.html).
+You must install pgvecto.rs into your instance of Postgres using their [instructions][vectors-install].
 After installation, add `shared_preload_libraries = 'vectors.so'` to your `postgresql.conf`.
 If you already have some `shared_preload_libraries` set, you can separate each extension with a comma.
 For example, `shared_preload_libraries = 'pg_stat_statements, vectors.so'`.

 :::note
 Immich is known to work with Postgres versions 14, 15, and 16.
 Earlier versions are unsupported.